6110-sp24/6110-sp24.github.io/index.md

 We want you to succeed in this course.
 You should be aware of the following components of the course and utilize them for your benefit.

+### Compiler project

+The main component of this course (75% of the grade) is a group project where you will build a compiler almost entirely from scratch.
+Details about the project can be found on the [Project Overview]({% link _pages/project-overview.md %}) page.
+Specific instructions for each phase of the project will be released later in the class.

 ### Lectures

 Nominally, the lectures are one hour long and take place at [32-124][bldg] at the following times: